Windows 10 Running slow? Here how To Make Your Windows 10 Faster

 - This will scan the system for corrupted missing system files and restore them with the correct one.

 - Restart Windows after 100% complete the scanning process.

 - Now check Windows 10 running smoothly.

 Did these solutions help to optimize windows 10 performance?
-Let us know on comments below.
+Let us know on the comments below.